terraform-linters/tflint/docs/guides/credentials.md

 Credentials are used with the following priority:

 - Static credentials
+- Static credentials (Terraform)
+- Environment variables
 - Shared credentials
-- Environment credentials
-- Default shared credentials
+- Shared credentials (Terraform)
+- ECS and CodeBuild task roles
+- EC2 role

-## Static Credentials
+## Static credentials

 If you have an access key and a secret key, you can pass these keys like the following: